-The Target of Evaluation (TOE), the CASA 1.0 (Software Version: 30100000__X026e, Hardware Version: 10 301 / 10 302 / 10 303 / 10 3047) is a communication unit used within an intelligent metering system represented by the product CASA except for the integrated Security Module (product name "TCOS Smart Meter Security Module Version 1.0 Release 2/P60C144PVE", BSI-DSZ-CC-0957-V2-2016) and external communication interfaces.
+The Target of Evaluation (TOE), CASA 1.0 (Software Version: 31000000__X026d, Hardware Version: 10 301 / 10 302 / 10 303 / 10 304) and CASA 1.1 (Software Version Number 31000000__X026d, Hardware Version Number: 11 301 / 11 302), is a communication unit used within an intelligent metering system represented by the product CASA except for the integrated Security Module (product name "TCOS Smart Meter Security Module Version 1.0 Release 2/P60C144PVE", BSI-DSZ-CC-0957-V2-2016) and external communication interfaces.
 Besides the data processing, the Smart Meter Gateway offers the possibility to generate tariff rates, in order to enable network operators and consumers to control energy consumption in an intelligent way.
 As personal consumption data will be recorded, processed and transmitted in the Gateway, high demands are made on data protection and data security.
 The main functionality of the Gateway is the reception, the verification and the storage of measured values and status of the connected meters as well as the processing and the transfer of these measurements and status values.
 The transmission is done via the remote connection to authorized external entities, as for example, the metering point operators.